Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: Abstract

 \section{Abstract}

-We consider a family of Turaev-Viro type invariants for a $3$-manifold $M$ with non-empty boundary, indexed by an integer $r\geqslant3,$ and propose a volume conjecture for hyperbolic $M$ that these invariants grow exponentially at large $r$ with a growth rate the hyperbolic volume of $M.$ The crucial step is the evaluation at the root of unity $\exp({2\pi\sqrt{-1}}/{r})$ instead of that at the usually considered root $\exp({\pi\sqrt{-1}}/{r}).$ Evaluating at the same root $\exp({2\pi\sqrt{-1}}/{r}),$ we then conjecture that, the Turaev-Viro invariants and the Reshetikhin-Turaev-Lickorish invariants of a closed hyperbolic $3$-manifold $M$ grow exponentially with growth rates respectively the hyperbolic and the complex volume of $M.$ This uncovers a different asymptotic behavior of the values at other roots of unity than that at $\exp({\pi\sqrt{-1}}/{r})$ predicted by Witten's Asymptotic Expansion Conjecture, which may indicate some different geometric interpretation of the Reshetikhin-Turaev invariants than the $SU(2)$ Chern-Simons theory.
-Numerical evidences are provided to support these conjectures.
+We consider the asymptotics of the Turaev-Viro and the Reshetikhin-Turaev invariants of a hyperbolic $3$-manifold, evaluated at the root of unity $\exp({2\pi\sqrt{-1}}/{r})$ instead of the standard $\exp({\pi\sqrt{-1}}/{r})$.
+We present evidence that, as $r$ tends to $\infty$, these invariants grow exponentially with growth rates respectively given by the hyperbolic and the complex volume of the manifold.
+This reveals an asymptotic behavior that is different from that of Witten's Asymptotic Expansion Conjecture, which predicts polynomial growth of these invariants when evaluated at the standard root of unity.
+This new phenomenon suggests that the Reshetikhin-Turaev invariants may have a geometric interpretation other than the original one via $SU(2)$ Chern-Simons gauge theory.